natecarlson/quectel-rgmii-configuration-notes/README.md

 Note that the 192.168.225.1 address is also referenced in `/etc/ql_nf_preload.conf`; I haven't modified that file and everything seems to work, but just so ya know.

 ## TTL Modification

 This is a Linux router using iptables - so you can add iptables rules to override the outgoing TTL.
 Certain cell plans may require this for various reasons.

+It's probably worth noting that this will also work for modems connected via a USB enclosure.. what this does is directly change the TTL/HL when packets leave the modem, so it really doesn't matter how it's connected to your network.

 Make sure you've gained ADB access as described above.